 The floor is created with computationally driven logic where the lines respond to the island as if it were flowing water.
-There are over 200 uniquely cut porcelain tiles throughout the kitchen, and the cost was optimized by making certain zones with modularized tiles that could be cut by hand rather than by waterjet machine.
+There are over 200 uniquely cut porcelain tiles throughout the kitchen.
+All tiles were categorized into different zones depending on shape or if they would be cut by hand or by waterjet.

 The technique of topology optimization was used in generative design in order to create the form of each bracket.
 The resulting forms are determined by how forces are applied onto the brackets, and this also controls the outcome of the surface detailing.
 In total, there are 23 metal brackets that were 3d printed, and each one is entirely unique in form and pattern while sharing the same connection detail.